kaushiknsanji/Android-Basics-Nanodegree-Projects/README.md

-# Udacity Android Basics Nanodegree Projects (WIP)
+# Udacity Android Basics Nanodegree Projects

 [Curriculum](https://www.udacity.com/course/android-basics-nanodegree-by-google--nd803) built by Google for aspiring Android Developers who are new to programming, that trains them to acquire the real-world skills and teaches how to build and accelerate their journey towards becoming a professional Android developer.